Wolvin-NET/prophuntx/Prop_Hunt_Menu_Guide.md

 - Play Background Music when LPS Event begin.
 (Only applies on next music)
 Toggle Play Background music when LPS event started.
 This only applies after the next music queue is played.
 - Show/Hide Halo, even server sets it.
 Whether server sets the halo effect, Toggle visibility of glowing effect for the Last Prop standing.
-Use this if you need to avoid FPS lag when this is enabled.
+Use this if you need to avoid FPS lag when this was enabled on Servers.

-## 9. Donate Section
+### 11. Donate Section

 ![Donate Section](/assets/0_donation_menu.jpg)